hjiang895/Minimum-Priority-Queue/README.md

 return getNode(z/2, traverse).right;
 ```

-When you **remove the min** from the root, you want to *find* the bottom node, so you can move its info to the root node and then sink it down to where it belongs.
+When you **remove the min** from the root, you want to find the bottom node, so you can move its info to the root node and then sink it down to where it belongs.
 (You'll also want to disconnect it from its parent node.)

 When you **insert an element**, you want to find where that new bottom node is going to go.
-This means that you are actually trying to find the parent node of the new node.
+This means that you are actually trying to find the *parent node* of the new node you'll be adding.

 You will have to use a different value for `z` above, depending on whether you want it to return a pointer to the `Node` you have to delete (`z` should be the size of the PQ) or to the `Node` whose right or left child you want to create (`z` should be the future size of the PQ divided by 2).